Hamburger Kunsthalle

 How long should I spend visiting?

-Guided tours may be offered, providing deeper insights into the collection.
-Check the official website for details on availability and schedules.
+Guided tours may be available, offering deeper insights into the collections.
+Check the official website for details on tour availability and scheduling.

 Can I buy tickets online?